ChrisWeldon/BitcoinDCA/README.md

 Software automatically reruns with nodemon.

+Access to the backend at `localhost:5000`.
-Access to the backend at `localhost:3000`.
+Access to the frontend at `localhost:3000`.
 Access to mysql directly at `mysqldb:3306`.